will-wow/contacts/docs/blog.md

 That's better!
 The other nice thing about this refactor is it makes the component easier to test.

 To do that, we'll use [svelte-testing-library](), which is based on the popular [react-testing-library](https://testing-library.com/docs/svelte-testing-library/intro).
 We'll also need to teach Jest how to compile our Svelte components with (jest-transform-svelte)[https://github.com/rspieker/jest-transform-svelte].
-You man run into issues with that library if you've got a complicated Webpack setup, or are using [Svelte preprocessors](https://github.com/kaisermann/svelte-preprocess) for TypesScript or SCSS.
-I've got a PR in to fix those issues, but in the meantime you can use [this fork](https://github.com/will-wow/jest-transform-svelte).
+I recently got a PR accepted to add support for complicated Webpack setups, and Svelte preprocessors for things like [TypesScript and postcss](https://github.com/kaisermann/svelte-preprocess).
+So make sure to install the `2.1.0-beta.1` or later.

-So first, add these dependencies to your package.json.
+To set that all up, add these dependencies to your package.json.

 ```json
 {